AnuragShukl/DustbinLocator/README.md

 [`Watch it on YouTube`](https://youtu.be/RkBLsj5YE0s?si=9UoRNcWncYmGLdYQ)

+Currently this dApp is deployed on Render as  [https://binlocator.onrender.com](https://binlocator.onrender.com).

 # `NOTE`
 If you're planning to run this app locally, YOU MUST SETUP YOUR POSTGRESQL SERVER AND UPDATE URL IN .ENV FILE.
 OTHERWISE IT SIMPLY WON'T RUN.
 THE SCHEMA FOR DB TABLE IS IN QUERY FILE.